sammi-njine/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 13 is on a script that takes a list of words as input and prints only words that appear exactly once Task 14 displays a line containig a specific pattern in a file Task 15 line counting
+Task 16
+Task 17 is for displaying lines in a file that don't contain a pattern